bolderflight/invensense-imu/README.md

 GyroRange range = mpu9250.gyro_range();
 ```

 **bool sample_rate_divider(uint8_t srd)** Sets the sensor sample rate divider.
-The MPU-9250 samples the accelerometer and gyro at a rate in Hz defined by:
+The MPU-9250 samples the accelerometer and gyro at a rate, in Hz, defined by:

 ```math
 rate = 1000 / (srd + 1)